PlasmaControl/PyRCN/README.md

 - Incorporate Feedback
 - Better sequence handling with [sktime](http://sktime.org/)
 - A unified API to stack ESNs
-- More towards future work: Related architectures, such as Extreme Learning Machines (ELMs) and Liquid State Machines (LSMs)
+- More towards future work: Related architectures, such as Liquid State Machines (LSMs) and Perturbative Neural Networks (PNNs)

 PyRCN has successfully been used for several tasks: